ztenretep/bash_tools/nvidia_tools/README.md

 <p align="justify">While using Nvidia grafic cards one has to deal with two types of software tools and interfaces.
 These are namely OpenCL
 and CUDA.
 Programming and control of a graphics processing units (GPU) is possible via OpenCL and CUDA.</p>

 <p align="justify">OpenCL and CUDA is e.g. used in crypto mining.
-One CPU works together with one or more grafic cards which can be controlled
+One or more CPUs works together with one or more GPUs which can be controlled
-by OpenCL and CUDA.</p>
+using OpenCL and CUDA.</p>

-<p align="justify">CUDA supports only NVIDIA devices, while OpenCL is an open standard for different kind systems.</p>
+<p align="justify">CUDA supports only NVIDIA devices, while OpenCL is an open standard for different kind of devices.</p>

 # OpenCl